diegobit/url2llm/README.md

 The script uses Crawl4AI:

 1. For each url in the crawling, the script produces a markdown
-2. Then it asks the LLM to extract only the content relevant to the given instruction and save all files to disk.
+2. Then it asks the LLM to extract from each page only the content relevant to the given instruction.
-3. Merge all files into one and save the merged file.
+3. Merge all pages into one and save the merged file.

 ## Command args and hints